radomirkesl/dotfiles/readme.md

 ## Guideline:

-1. Git clone this repo.
+1. Git clone this repo INTO YOUR HOME DIRECTORY.
 2. Install packages.
 3. Run scripts.
 4. Enable services.